McKenzie friend: Scotland

 The legal system in England and Wales differs from that in Scotland.
 The first recorded use of McKenzie friends in Scotland was in April 2007 in the case TB & AM v The Authority Reporter.
 The one major difference between England and Scotland is that in Scotland McKenzie friends are not permitted to receive remuneration.

+Ireland

+Litigants in Ireland before The Court of Appeal and The High Court may obtain "quiet advice" from a lay person, but judges may refuse to permit such assistance where "the interests of justice and fairness do not require the litigant to receive such assistance".
+Furthermore, the lay person may not receive payment for their assistance.